mayank19o7/dotfiles/zsh/README.md

 * Keep plugins minimal for faster startup.
 * Add new `.zsh` files under `config.d/` for cleaner organization.
+* `.p10k.zsh` manages prompt appearance and can be customized anytime.
 * Works seamlessly with other Stow-managed dotfiles (e.g., `kitty`, `fastfetch`, `hypr`, etc.).